 12. Navigate to the Manage > Properties page in Azure.

-13. (Optional) On this page, make sure the Visible to users toggle is set to No. This means this app will not be accessible from myapps.microsoft.com, even if they have access within Heap.
+13. (Optional) On this page, make sure the Visible to users toggle is set to No. This means this app won’t be accessible from myapps.microsoft.com, even if they have access within Heap.

 Note: If you plan on using an Active Directory group to manage users who have access to Heap, be sure to set ‘User assignment required?’ set to ‘Yes’ on this page.

 14. Save this setting to return to the main app page.
 On this page, click the Set up single sign on box again to return to your Azure SAML settings.
 You’ll want to have these open to copy-paste information into Heap to complete this setup.

 15. Next, open the Heap dashboard in a new tab.
 Navigate to Account > Settings > Account Settings.

 On this page, copy-paste the following information from Azure into Heap: